venkatesh0029/Authentication-System/README.md

 This project is open-source and free to use under the MIT License.

 ## Contact
-For any issues or feature requests, please open an issue on GitHub
+For any issues or feature requests, please open an issue on GitHub.